mattjburrows/front-end-boilerplate/README.md

 * Download the project and un-zip the project in your folder structure on your development environment.
 * Open up __package.json__ and edit the _name_ property to the name of your project.
+* Run npm install to install the node packages and project dependencies

 ## Grunt